This original recipe for Chicken Parmesan Stuffed Portobellos is my fast and speedy riff on a traditional chicken Parmesan...with a twist!

 - Top each with shredded mozzarella cheese and bake in a preheated 350-degree oven for 20-25 minutes.

-- Slow Cooker Italian Chicken and Pepperoni Soup
+*Slow Cooker Italian Chicken and Pepperoni Soup (not shown)

 Below is the printable recipe card along with the nutritional information for today's Chicken Parmesan Stuffed Portobello Mushrooms.